jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

 * It is flexible, modular and backward compatible - one can choose any part of spring project to develop their applications, and it sticks together.
 * Large and active community.
 * Continually evolving.
 Although it is an open source, it is backed by Pivotal which takes care to maintain/add/develop features.

+# Getting to know Spring with Spring Boot